collocations.org

 A movement in the reeds caught my eye (= attracted my attention).

-look sb (straight) in, meet
+look sb in, meet

-She looked her father straight in the eye and answered his question truthfully. | He seemed unwilling to meet my eye.
+She looked her father straight in the eye and answered his question truthfully.

-EYE + VERB
+eye + VERB

-Her eyes dilated with horror at what she had done. | Her eyes flew open in surprise. | His eyes rounded in mock amazement.
+Her eyes dilated with horror at what she had done.

-close, shut | stream, water
+close, shut

 My eyes stream when I chop onions.